backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Route53 Routing Policies.md

 > [!tip]+ If you see terms like *latency*, *high load times*, *deteriorated performance* then always go for latency based routing.
 > You can use *geolocation routing to restrict the distribution of content* to only the locations in which you have distribution rights.
 You *cannot use geolocation routing to reduce latency* even though you might think it makes sense to serve US users from US region.

+> [!caution] If your application is *deployed in only a single region* and you want to reduce latency then *Latency based routing will be of no use*.

 ## Failover
 - **Health check is mandatory**.